 Inherent in dovetailed log construction is the fact that the corner notches are designed to bear 70-80% of the weight of the building, resulting in constant compression on the notches while ensuring that the joinery remains tight.
 In order to maintain this tight corner notch seal over the life of the structure, an optional compression-spring & thru-bolt system can be installed near the dovetail corners and is explained in further detail as you read on.
 This eliminates the well-intentioned but often misguided use of spikes in log wall assemblies, as these spikes often function in reverse order of their intended use and end up holding wall logs apart as they shrink and dry.

-Despite the most diligent of efforts aimed at the prevention of air and water infiltration, there still remains the ever-slight possibility that wind-driven rain may penetrate the corner joinery, as the constant expansion/contraction cycles common to wooden structures may create small openings in even the most well-crafted and tight dovetail corner notches.
+Despite the most diligent of efforts aimed at the prevention of air and water infiltration, there still remains the ever-slight possibility that wind-driven rain may penetrate the corner joinery at some time in the life of your log cabin, as the constant expansion/contraction cycles common to wooden structures may create small openings in even the most well-crafted and tight dovetail corner notches.
 A vital element in addressing this issue is the employment of an open-cell foam gasket by Emseal Log Home Tape.
-This high performance sealant has been impregnated with acrylic-modified asphalt, and is placed in a slotted groove at the vertical interfaces of all dovetail corner joinery.
-I’ve also taken one last preventive measure in addressing the threat of water penetration at corner joinery, in the form of a 1/8” deep channel that is sawn into the up-face of each dovetail notch that follows the natural down and outward slope of the notch and will direct any rain water that may find its way into a corner notch to the exterior of the building.
-This gutter channel is then covered by the down-face of each succeeding notch.
+This high performance sealant has been impregnated with acrylic-modified asphalt, and is placed in a shallow, slotted groove (in which it can expand) at the vertical interfaces of all dovetail corner joinery (see photo's in Photo Album).
+Combined with the use of high-quality caulk (designed exclusively for log structures) around the entire dovetail notch perimeter, both air and water infiltration will be eliminated.

-To ensure lateral wall stability at window and door openings and to keep logs from twisting, hardwood alignment dowels (1¼” x 26”) are placed on either side of openings and in long wall-length runs.
-These drift pins, as they are sometimes referred to, are wax-coated to assist them being driven in the matching diameter holes.
-The tight, compression-fit of the drift pin is necessary to keep the walls in a proper vertical plane and increase the rigidity of the log wall, while the wax coating reduces friction and allows the logs to shrink and settle with no vertical impediment.
+To ensure lateral wall stability at window and door openings, and to keep logs from twisting, hardwood alignment dowels (1¼” x 20”) are placed on either side of openings and in long wall-length runs.
+These beefy drift pins are octagonal in shape, sawn from air-dried oak, and wax-coated to reduce friction.
+They assist in keeping the walls in a proper vertical plane and increase the rigidity of the log wall, while the octagonal shape ensures that the logs can shrink around the pin and settle with no vertical impediment, as only the corners of the octagonal pins will be "biting" into the sides of the holes.

 Dovetailed log construction is not only characterized by the distinctively joined dovetail corners, but also the horizontal gap between each log course known as the chink space, one of the prominent characteristics in American log building.
 Historically, this chink space was filled all sorts of materials ranging from moss to wood chips, to cow manure, and plastered over with various mixtures of clay, lime, straw or horse hair.
 Materials and solutions evolved over the years to include wire lath nailed to the logs and coated with a cement/clay mix.
 Today, there are many synthetic, flexible chinking compounds (that have the look and feel of mortar) on the market designed specifically for log homes to accommodate log movement.
 Some well known companies with excellent product lines and informative catalogs that have been around a while include www.sashco.com, www.permachink.com, and www.sansin.com.
 Another excellent source for many other log home products is a catalog put out by Schroeder Log Home Supply www.loghelp.com.
 Not only do they carry many products relevant to log construction, but there are also useful how-to write-ups concerning the application of chinking, interior/exterior stains, etc.